awsdocs/aws-secrets-manager-docs/doc_source/intro.md

 + Amazon DocumentDB
 + Amazon Redshift

 You can also store secrets for almost any other kind of database or service\.
 However, to automatically rotate the secrets, you need to create and configure a custom Lambda rotation function\.
-For more information about writing a custom Lambda function for a database or service, see [Overview of the Lambda rotation function](rotating-secrets-lambda-function-overview.md)\.
+For more information about writing a custom Lambda function for a database or service, see \.

 ### Control access to secrets<a name="features_control-access"></a>